srimutyala/CarND-LaneLines-P1/writeup_template.md

   Status: Fixed.
 I changed my approach from the above to finding the weighted average slope.
 This provided better tracking of the lane & drastic changes of line drawing from frame to frame.

  2. The region of interest is defined with fixed values.
+  Status: Fixed.
+I used a fixed region of interest for all 3 example videos.
+It worked fine for the first two and did not work with the challenge video.
+I changed my fixed region into a trapezoid with a generous width on the x-axis based off a fixed percent of the image size.
+This should now work well with inputs of different resolutions.

+  3. Occasional incorrect lane tracking.
   Status: Pending.
-I will change this to a trapezoid with a generous  width on the x-axis based off a fixed percent of the image size.
-That should scale well for images of different resolutions.

-  3. Lane line intersect.
-  Status: Pending. there is one spot(a frame or a few) in the 'SolidYellowLeft' file as the road curves where my pieline draws the lines such that they intersect.
+There are a couple of spots(a frame or a few) in the 'SolidYellowLeft' file where my pipeline draws lines that are a little off of the actual lane markings.
+I am still looking into the reason why it does that.
-  Status: Pending.
-I could draw shorter lines such that the lines does not extend and intersect.
-But, that's not necessarily fixinf the problem rather than masking it.
-I believe this has to do with the parameters for the Hough transform which I haven't completely understood yet.
-I am going to read about the Hough transform and figure out a way to avoid that intersection.

   4. The Challenge.
   Status.
 Pending.
-My current pipeline does not work for this.
-Part of it is because of the fixed definition of my region of interest ignoring certain parts of the lane.
-Fixing item #2 on this list should help towards solving this.
-I am thinking of using a curve rather than a lineto track the lanes.
-I am new to Python and still figuring out the various functions that are avilable natively and  through the libraries.
+My current pipeline does not work well for this.
+Part of it was because of the fixed definition of my region of interest ignoring certain parts of the lane.
+Fixing item #2 on this list helped greatly towards solving this.
+However, there is a section of the road where the lines go haywire though they return to normal after passing that section.But, unfortunately, we would have had a catastrophic crash by then.
+I think I understand where ths pipeline is being thrown off and I will look into addressing that.

 ### 3. Suggest possible improvements to your pipeline